 - 1 tsp of olive oil

-Coconut Oil Mask for Shiny Hair
+#2: Coconut Oil Mask for Soft and Shiny Hair

+While coconut oil can be used as a hair mask on its own, mixing it with complementing ingredients can scale the benefits of the treatment.
 If super shiny, lustrous locks are what you’re after, then this DIY hair mask is the one for you.
 It uses just three ingredients you most likely have in your cupboard right now:

-Aloe Vera Dry Scalp Care Mask
+#3: Aloe Vera Hair Mask for Dry Scalp

 - 100 ml of aloe vera gel